seatable/seatable/Readme.md

 ## History

-SeaTable is built by the Seafile team (https://github.com/haiwen/seafile).
-The original idea was to add online collaboration table feature to Seafile.
+SeaTable is originally built by the Seafile team (https://github.com/haiwen/seafile).
+The idea was to add online collaboration table feature to Seafile.
 Later it involved into a separate project.
+The business is now moved to SeaTable GmbH.

 ## Repositories